 During my stay in France, I overheard a French lady comment to a friend about how well I spoke the language.
 I recall how amazing that made me feel and it instantly boosted my confidence.
 I would like all of my clients to feel the same way.
 However, when Americans have difficulty understanding non-native speakers, they often lack the knowledge to pinpoint and provide the feedback to correct pronunciation.
 In return, you will receive confused looks or will be asked to repeat.
 Most times Americans don't want to embarrass the non-native speaker, or point out their flaws, in an effort to be polite.
 That is where I come in.
 You can trust me to be honest with you about your speaking skills.
 I want you to feel comfortable asking me questions about English that you may be hesitant to ask others.

-Based in Chicago, Illinois and available worldwide via online training, I specialize in foreign and regional accent modification.
-My midwestern upbringing and speech background lends well to clients seeking a neutral American accent.
-In my spare time I enjoy dabbling in photography, exercising my French (can’t forget my accent), and hanging with my husband and my bulldogs.
-If you think I would be a good fit to help you with your accent needs, drop me a line or give me a call, I’d love to hear from you!
+Based in Chicago, Illinois and available worldwide via Skype, I specialize in teaching the American accent.
+My midwestern upbringing and speech-language pathology credentials lend well to clients seeking a neutral American accent.
+In my spare time I enjoy dabbling in photography, exercising my French (can’t forget my accent), and hanging with my husband and our two bulldogs.
+If you think I would be a good fit to help you improve your communication skills, drop me a line or give me a call, I’d love to hear from you!